jlupini/nf_tools/README.md

 # Instructions for Scripts

+### Installation

+AE will only recognize scripts in the `Scripts` directory in its application folder.
+To easily allow updating, we recommend using symlinks or aliases to the files in this repo.
+That way you can have the repo somewhere else on your drive, and when you update you don't have to copy over any scripts that changed.

 **IMPORTANT:** Scripts now require up-to-date pseudo effects.
-To install these, you need to add the xml tags in the **`Pseudo-Effects.xml`** file to a file After Effects uses called **PresetEffects.xml**.
+To install these, you need to add the xml tags in the **`Pseudo-Effects.xml`** file to a file After Effects uses called **`PresetEffects.xml`**.
 This file can be found _inside_ the After Effects app file.
 Right click the .app and click “Show Package Contents”.
 In the window that opens, navigate to Contents > Resources and open PresetEffects.xml in a text editor (We like Sublime Text 3, which is a free download).
-You’ll see a large number of Effects, each one beginning with `&lt;Effect matchname…` and ending a few lines later with `</Effect>`.
+You’ll see a large number of Effects, each one beginning with `<Effect matchname…` and ending a few lines later with `</Effect>`.
 Copy and paste the contents of the Pseudo-Effects.xml file in this folder after the `<Effects>` tag on or around line 106, making sure to _replace previous versions of the relevant pseudo effects_ if you’re updating to a new version.

 ### Current Scripts